As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-But I really really really wanted to bring this to the blog this year, because I get questions every year about my favorite baking tools and essentials around this time of year from people who are either buying for a baker or want to ask for something to add to their baking collection.
+I get questions every year about my favorite baking tools and essentials right around the holidays (but honestly, it does happen all year round in some capacity!) from people who are either buying for a baker or want to ask for something to add to their baking collection.

 In this gift guide, you’ll find over 50 of my favorite tools, some essential and some a little more specialized, and even some other goodies sprinkled (duh) in there.